steveschnepp/blog.pwkf.org/_posts/2022-08-29-enhancing-8051-simulator.md

 extinct](https://www.microcontrollertips.com/intels-mcs-51-microcontroller-family-stay/)
 soon.

-I also think that the AT89C2051 hits the very sweet spot for hobbists.
+I also think that the AT89C2051 hits the very sweet spot for hobbyists.
 Its rather small DIP-20 form factor makes it super easy to insert to almost any design.
 And while its more recent editions versions (AT89S2051 & AT89LP2052) are much faster (1T instead of 12T) and have more features, they are much more